 Have you ever said "I am really depressed"?
 At such times, it is important to ask if we are depressed or sad, then discuss such concerns with a doctor.
 This is an especially critical distinction as we age because of the tendency for many people to confuse depression and sadness.
-The Late Life Depression Evaluation & Treatment Center says "Sometimes we call ourselves 'depressed' to describe the down or sad feelings that we all experience at one time or another.
-Clinical depression is a persistently sad mood that lasts two weeks or longer, and impairs one's ability to function in work, home or social relationships" (Late Life Depression Evaluation and Treatment Center, 2007).
+Sometimes we call ourselves 'depressed' to describe the down or sad feelings that we all experience from time to time.
+When you have depression, you have trouble functioning in work, home or social relationships for more than two weeks (National Institute of Mental Health, 2016).
 Being sad is a normal part of life.
-Being depressed in not a normal part of life at any age.
+Being depressed is not a normal part of life at any age.